Tim Locastro: Los Angeles Dodgers

 Locastro was traded to the Los Angeles Dodgers (along with Chase De Jong) on July 2, 2015, in exchange for three international signing slots.
 He was assigned to the Rancho Cucamonga Quakes and helped them to the California League championship.
 He began 2016 with Rancho Cucamonga again and was promoted mid-season to the Double-A Tulsa Drillers.
 Between the two teams, he was in 131 games, hitting .285 with 24 steals.
 The Dodgers assigned him to the Glendale Desert Dogs of the Arizona Fall League after the season.
-In 2017 he was selected to the Texas League mid-season all-star game and between Tulsa and AAA Oklahoma City, he hit .308 in 127 games with 34 steals.
+In 2017 he was selected to the Texas League mid-season all-star game and between Tulsa and the Triple-A Oklahoma City Dodgers, he hit .308 in 127 games with 34 stolen bases.

 Locastro was called up to the majors for the first time on September 29, 2017.
 He was called up to be evaluated for possible use as an impact pinch runner in the playoffs.
 He made his MLB debut that night against the Colorado Rockies, running for Corey Seager in the eighth inning and remaining in the game to play an inning in left field.
 He became the first Ithaca player to play in MLB since Glen Cook appeared in nine games for the Texas Rangers in 1985.
 The following day, Locastro again appeared as a pinch runner, and stole third base for his first major league steal.
 He did finally get an at-bat, in his third and final appearance for the Dodgers this season, on October 1.
 He pinch hit against Adam Ottavino and popped out to second.
 He was not added to the post-season roster.
 Locastro was designated for assignment on November 20, 2018.